d48/scrabble-with-friends-python/README.md

 Continue with Version 4 step of further reducing search space for best scoring word.
 Implement an algorithm to check if any characters exist in a word that is a character not in the player's hand since we know the player would not be able to make that word.
 This gave an average reduction of the search space by 95-99% of the total words and gave great actual search time of around 100 ms average for computer choosing the best scoring word.

+**Note**
+* On a word list of 370k words, average look up time in 8-letter hands are 300ms.